AsiaWi/snap-it-up-frontend/README.md

   - 'Sports'
   - 'Other'

-* This feature allows user to select category they might be interested in to view items related to it.
-This has been done as a search field on backend which means it will also pick up string from other search fields (title, item description etc. -as above, to broaden the search and pick up all related ads)
+* This feature allows user to select category they might be interested in, to view items related to it.
+This has been done as a search field on backend which means it will also pick up strings from other search fields (title, item description etc. -as above, to broaden the search and pick up all related ads)
 * The aim of this feature is to again broaden the search for the potential buyer.

 #### Advert